 3D-CNN: In recent years, 3D-CNN, as a type of spatiotemporal learning module, has been widely adopted for emotion recognition in videos.
+The main procedure of 3D-CNN is shown as Fig. 4.
 Instead of extracting relevant features from each image frame, 3D-CNN directly extracts spatio-temporal features, named C3D, from video via 3D convolutional kernels.
 3D-CNN is capable of capture both macro- and micro-expression(roughly 2-10 frames) as 3D convolution is achieved by convolving a 3D kernel to the cube formed by stacking multiple contiguous frames together which starts from the lowest layer.
-Specifically, Pre-trained 3D-CNN for Human Action is adopted to extract spatiotemporal features of emotions in videos[52][53].
-Furthermore, Pre-trained 3D-CNN for sports are also applied in a series of studies[7][8][54][55][56][57].
+Specifically, Pre-trained 3D-CNN for Human Action [53] is adopted to extract spatio-temporal features of emotions in videos [54] [55].
+Furthermore, Pre-trained 3D-CNN for sports [56] are also applied in a series of studies [7] [8] [57] [58] [59] [60].
+Resnet-101 [61], as a 3D-CNN architecture pre-trained on the human action video dataset Kinetics [62], is combined with attention mechanism to form the visual models to extract the feature representation of visual stream [63].
 3D-CNN is gradually being well received when emotional features in videos are required to extract.

 Two-Stream Network: Compared with CNN-RNN and 3D-CNN, Two-Stream Network is a novel and less well studied architecture for emotion recognition in videos.
 It is mainly composed of two parallel convolutional networks: a spatial network and a temporal network, which process a static image and instantaneous motion information(e.g. optical flow), respectively.
-Deng et al. propose a Two-Stream Network named MIMAMO[58], which consists of two stages: Two-Stream convolutional Neural Network and Gated Recurrent Unit Network to capture both micro- and macro-motion, respectively.
+Deng et al. propose a Two-Stream Network named MIMAMO [64], which consists of two stages: Two-Stream convolutional Neural Network and Gated Recurrent Unit Network to capture both micro- and macromotion, respectively.
 The feature representation of a snippet, i.e. an RGB image and a sequence of images centered in time around the RGB image, is extracted via the Two-Stream convolutional Neural Network.
-Specifically, In the temporal network of MIMAMO, Complex Steerable Pyramid [59] is applied to obtain the phase difference between two consecutive facial frames to replace optical flow.
+Specifically, In the temporal network of MIMAMO, Complex Steerable Pyramid [65] is applied to obtain the phase difference between two consecutive facial frames to replace optical flow.
 These hand-crafted features are fed into CNN to extract latent features.
-Similarly, the pretrained ResNet50[60] pretrained on VGGFace2 face recognition dataset[61] is utilized to extract features from the centering image in the spatial network of MIMAMO.
-MIMAMO is shown as Fig. 2.
-Moreover, Pan et al.[62] use two CNNs to extract features from a RGB image and optical flow features in the Two-Stream Network.
-Feng et al.[63] fed a RGB frame and the hand-crafted feature, i.e. LBP-TOP along the x-t and y-t axes, into two CNNs.
+Similarly, the pretrained ResNet50 [66] pretrained on the VGGFace2 face recognition dataset [67] is utilized to extract features from the centering image in the spatial network of MIMAMO.
+MIMAMO is shown as Fig. 5.
+Moreover, Pan et al. [68] use two CNNs to extract features from a RGB image and optical flow features in the Two-Stream Network.
+Feng et al. [69] fed a RGB frame and the hand-crafted feature, i.e. LBP-TOP along the x-t and y-t axes, into two CNNs.

-B. Speech
+3.2 Speech